hexagram30/agent/README.rst

 text-based games, another Old English name seemed in order.
 After some poking around in dictionaries, "innoþ" was chosen.

-innoþ can mean "the inner part of the body", "the inside", "breat, heart, stomach, womb, belly", or in reference to feeling, emotion, etc. It is cognate to Old High and Low German words for viscera: "innethron" and "innod," respectively.
+innoþ can mean "the inner part of the body", "the inside", "breast, heart, stomach, womb, belly", or in reference to feeling, emotion, etc. It is cognate to Old High and Low German words for viscera: "innethron" and "innod," respectively.